The Limiting Shape for Drifted Internal Diffusion Limited Aggregation is a True Heat Ball: Unfair divisible sandpile

 \subsection{Convergence and abelian property}

 We will now state the convergence result and abelian property for the unfair divisible sandpile model.
 Let us first define a \textit{toppling scheme}.
 A \textit{toppling scheme} T for a configuration $\nu_0$ is an infinite sequence of indexes in $\Zd$ in which each site that is initially full or becomes full through the realisation of previous topplings appears infinitely often in the remainder of the sequence.
+Note that we exclude from consideration the schemes that terminate after a finite number of topplings.
 We will denote by $\nu_k^T$ the distribution of mass after the toppling of the first $k$ sites listed in $T$ (in the specified order), and $u_k^T(x)$ the mass emitted from $x$ up to the $k$-th toppling.
 We omit superscripts when only one toppling scheme is involved.

 In addition, a toppling scheme will be called \textit{legal} if it only tries to topple full sites.

 \begin{lemma} Consider an initial configuration $\nu_0$ with a finite total amount of mass $M$ and bounded support $\mathcal{S}$, and a legal toppling scheme $T$ for this distribution.
 Then as $k$ tends to infinity, $u_k$ and $\nu_k$ tend to limits $u$ and $\nu$.
 The limiting configuration $\nu$ is such that $\forall x \in \Zd, \nu(x) \leq 1$.
 Moreover, these limits satisfy the following mass relation: